-In some regions of North-western Europe, where intensification is the main driver, grassland butterflies are now almost restricted to rail or road verges, rocky or wet places, urban areas and nature reserves.
+In some regions of North-western Europe, where intensification is the main driver, grassland butterflies are now almost restricted to nature reserves, rail or road verges, rocky or wet places and urban areas.
 For the common and widespread species verges can be an important habitat, certainly if the management of these areas consist of traditional mowing and hay making.